basant-elsobky/CrudSystem/README.md

 Access the Application:Open your web browser and navigate to http://localhost:3000 to access the CRUD system.

 # Usage
+1-Add a Product:

-1-Add a Product:Click on the "Add Product" button click after fill all the details of new product and click add to add it to the database.
+Click on the "Add Product" button click after fill all the details of new product and click add to add it to the database.

+2-Update a Product:

-2-Update a Product:Click on the "Edit" button next to the product you want to update.
+Click on the "Edit" button next to the product you want to update.
 Modify the details in the form that appears and click "Update" to save the changes.

+3-Delete a Product:

-3-Delete a Product:Click on the "Delete" button next to the product you want to remove from the database.
+Click on the "Delete" button next to the product you want to remove from the database.

+4-Login/Signup:

-4-Login/Signup:Click on the "Login" or "Signup" button to access the authentication system.
+Click on the "Login" or "Signup" button to access the authentication system.
 After logging in, you'll be able to view your database.

+5-Download Products:

-5-Download Products:Click on the "Download" button to export products from the database in any format.
+Click on the "Download" button to export products from the database in any format.

 # Demo
 You can view a live demo of the App here  https://crud-system-s1kx-git-main-basant-elsobkys-projects.vercel.app/.